determined-ai/determined/docs/integrations/prometheus/_index.rst

  Alerts
 ********

-The ``det-master-api-server`` provides a metric ``deterimed_healthy`` that can be used to set up alerts.
-This metric will return 1 when Determined can access its major dependencies and 0 when it is unable to.
-On Kubernetes, being unable to access the Kubernetes API server will cause this metric to be 0.
-On Slurm, being to unable access the launcher will cause this metric to 0.
-If the database is down it is possible Prometheus will be unable to scrape this metric.
+The ``det-master-api-server`` provides a metric, ``determined_healthy``, that can be used to set up alerts.
+This metric will return ``1`` when Determined can access its major dependencies and ``0`` when it cannot.
+On Kubernetes, inability to access the Kubernetes API server will cause this metric to return ``0``.
+On Slurm, failure to access the launcher will also cause this metric to return ``0``.
+If the database is down, it is possible Prometheus will be unable to scrape this metric.

-To create an alert in Grafana you can go to the page **Alert Rules** page in Grafana and use the Prometheus data source configured earlier.
-You can use the following query for the alert.
+To create an alert in Grafana, navigate to the **Alert Rules** page and use the Prometheus data source configured earlier.
+You can use the following query to set up the alert.

 ``1 - determined_healthy{job="det-master-api-server"}``